Edited by: Stella Shon

 If you have a business, look to the Southwest Performance Business card for great perks and benefits.
 With this card, you can earn Southwest Rapid Rewards points at the following rates:

-In addition, you’ll get perks like 4 Upgraded Boardings per year, tier-qualifying points that count towards A-List status, and a Global Entry/TSA PreCheck/Nexus application fee credit.
+In addition, you’ll get perks like 4 Upgraded Boardings per year, tier-qualifying points that count towards A-List status, and a Global Entry, TSA PreCheck, or NEXUS application fee credit.

-If you’ve got some big spending to do, you might want to take advantage of the generous tiered welcome bonus that’s currently being offered on the British Airways Visa card.
-When you combine the welcome bonus with this card’s bonus categories, you’ll be able to earn lots of British Airways Avios quickly.
+When you combine the welcome offer with this card’s bonus categories, you’ll be able to earn lots of British Airways Avios quickly.

 You’ll also save 10% on flights that originate in the U.S. and you’ll be eligible for statement credits when you book reward flights to London and use your British Airways Visa card to pay for the taxes and fees.
 You’ll get a $100 statement credit for economy and premium economy tickets and a $200 credit for business and first class seats.
 This benefit can be used up to 3 times per year for a maximum of $600 in credits.